Transatlantic crossing: Transatlantic rowing races

 In 1997, the first East–West Atlantic Rowing Race took place, running from the Canary Islands to the Caribbean.
 It now runs roughly once every two years.

 In 2006, the first West–East North Atlantic Rowing Race took place, running from New York City to Falmouth, Cornwall in the UK.

 Sail

-In 1775, the 62-ton schooner Quero, sailed by John Derby from Salem, Massachusetts to the Isle of Wight in 28 days (April 28 to May 25).
+In 1775, the 62-ton schooner Quero, under the command of John Derby, sailed from Salem, Massachusetts to the Isle of Wight in 28 days (April 28 to May 25).